Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 - **ToR**: Top of Rack switch
 - **p-NIC**: Physical Network Card attached to a node.
-- **v-Switch**: Virutal Switch configured on the Azure Local Cluster.
+- **v-Switch**: Virtual Switch configured on the Azure Local Cluster.
-- **VLAN**: Virutal Local Area Network.
+- **VLAN**: Virtual Local Area Network.
-- **SET**: Switch Embedded Teaming, supporting switch independant teaming.
+- **SET**: Switch Embedded Teaming, supporting switch-independent teaming.
-- **MLAG**: (Multi-Chassis Link Aggregation) It's a technique that lets two or more network switches work together as if they were one big switch.
+- **MLAG**: Multi-Chassis Link Aggregation, a technique that lets two or more network switches work together as if they were one logical switch.
-- **Border Router**: This is considered an uplink device with the ToR devices, it provides routing capabilities to endpoint external to the Azure Local environment.
+- **Border Router**: Uplink device with the ToR switches, providing routing to endpoints external to the Azure Local environment.
-- **AS**: Autonomous System number used to define as BGP neighbor.
+- **AS**: Autonomous System number used to define a BGP neighbor.

 ## Example Device